What is Sublimation Printing? What Do I Need To Start It?

 Pros:

-• The biggest benefit of sublimation printing is that it’s durable; no matter how often you wash, the designs won’t fade away for at least 10 years.
+• The biggest benefit is that it’s durable; no matter how often you wash, the designs won’t fade away for at least 10 years.

-• Sublimation printing allows you to print on various things like mugs, clocks, plates, and even wood.
-The only thing you need is poly coating on the material.
+• It allows you to print on various things like mugs, clocks, plates, and even wood.
+The only thing you need is the poly coating on the material.

 • The prints look fantastic; you’ll never notice a blurred image or dull color.